xbeat/Machine-Learning/README.md

 Limits in Financial Mathematics

 The concept of limits forms the foundation for analyzing continuous financial processes.
 In quantitative finance, limits help evaluate how financial instruments behave as they approach specific conditions, particularly useful in options pricing and risk assessment near expiration dates.

+## Highlighting Key Insights in Data Visualizations

+Introduction to Text Annotations in Matplotlib

+Text annotations are powerful tools for enhancing data visualizations by providing contextual information directly on the plot.
+They help guide viewers' attention to significant data points, trends, or patterns while maintaining the visual flow of the presentation.

 ## Understanding How LLMs Generate Text with Python